Smittyxc/gvsu-cis350-Coffee/docs/software_requirements_specifications.md

 __Recipe Management__:
 - FR7: The recipe library shall handle the creation recipes consisting of a name, dripper, coffee dose, grinder, grind size, water temperature, and a sequence of timed steps.
 - FR8: The recipe library shall handle the modification and deletion of recipes.
-- FR9: The recipe library shall allow users to view and filter their recipes.
+- FR9: The recipe library shall allow users to view and sort their recipes.

 __Brew Timer__:
 - FR10: The system shall enter the brew guide feature on the click of a specific recipe.
 - FR11: The brew guide shall handle pausing and starting of the brew timer.
-- FR12: The brew guide shall provide a visual and audio cue at the changing of a step
+- FR12: The brew guide shall provide a visual cue at the changing of a step
 - FR13: The brew guide shall take users to a data entry form upon completion of a brew.

 __Data Visualization__:
 - FR14: The dashboard shall create a radar graph composed of clarity, acidity, sweetness, body, and flavor for each recent bag of coffee.
-- (_The following dashboard features will be implemented if sufficient time exist._)
-- FR15: The dashboard shall create a Tree graph of the total number of cups of coffee they've drank of a certain subspecies, country, or processing method.
 - FR16: The dashboard shall calculate the remaining coffee left in a bag
-- FR17: The dashboard shall notify users when the amount of coffee remaining falls below a specified threshold.
-- FR18: The dashboard shall display average ranking of coffees based on country, processing method, recipe, or coffee type.

 ## 2. Non-Functional Requirements
 __Usability__: